-Full unemployment insurance benefits are available for workers who are collecting social security in most states.
-There are exceptions in some states where the amount of unemployment compensation is offset by some of the social security benefits that are received.
+Full unemployment insurance benefits are available for eligible workers who are collecting social security in most states.
+In the past, there were exceptions in some states where the amount of unemployment compensation was offset by some of the social security benefits that were received.

 Social Security Offset Law

-In a few states, the amount of unemployment compensation is partially offset by the sum of social security payments that are received.
-In those locations, your unemployment could be reduced by 50% of your social security benefit.
+Previously, in some states, the amount of unemployment compensation was partially offset by the sum of social security payments that were received.
+In those locations, unemployment could have been reduced by 50% of your social security benefit.

-It is called the "offset law" and, in the states where it is in effect, part of social security payments are counted as disqualifying income when calculating unemployment benefits.
+It is called the "offset law" and, in the states where it was in effect, part of social security payments are counted as disqualifying income when calculating unemployment benefits.

 Unemployment Benefits' Impact on Social Security

-While social security benefits might reduce your unemployment benefits (depending on what state you live), collecting unemployment compensation will never reduce your social security benefits.
+While social security benefits might reduce your unemployment benefits (depending on which state you live in), collecting unemployment compensation won't reduce your social security benefits.
 That's because social security only counts wages as income when calculating benefits.
 Unemployment is not considered salary and, therefore, it is not counted.

-If you are collecting unemployment and receiving social security, check with your State Unemployment Office for information on how your unemployment compensation benefits are impacted.
-You can either look up this information on the official website, call the office, or visit in person.
+If you are collecting unemployment and receiving social security, check with your state unemployment office for information on how your unemployment compensation benefits are impacted.
+It's possible that the income you receive from social security may impact the amount of unemployment you receive.